How Early and Late date are calculated in Start to Start relationship in Primavera P6

 how-early-and-late-date-are-calculated-in-start-to-start-relationship-in-primavera-p6-3

-Then Late Finish of B = Late Start of B + Duration of B = 25/Sep +5 = 29/Sep
+• Late Finish of B = Late Start of B + Duration of B = 25-Sep + 5 days = 29-Sep

-• In the forward pass, EF = predecessor’s EF
+• In the Forward Pass: EF = predecessor’s EF.

-• In the backward pass, LF = successor’s LF
+• In the Backward Pass: LF = successor’s LF.

 One thought on “How Early and Late date are calculated in Start to Start relationship in Primavera P6